patience4711/ESP-READ-P1-METER/README.md

 ## how does it work
 The P1-meter spits out data every 10 seconds, this has the form of a textdocument called a telegram.
 This document consists of lines that each represent a value.
 It starts with a "/" and ends with a "!".
 The program reads the serial port until the "/" is found.
 Now the next incoming bytes are stored in a char array until the endcharacter is encountered.
+So now we have the telegram as a char array.
 Next the checksum calculation is done and when the char array is approved, the interesting values can be extracted.

 ## changelog ##